vercel/next.js/docs/getting-started.md

 ## Setup

-We recommend creating a new Next.js app using `create-next-app`, which sets up everything automatically for you.
+We recommend creating a new Next.js app using [create-next-app](https://create-next-app.github.io/), which sets up everything automatically for you.
 To create a project, run:

 ```bash
 npm init next-app